 Our "Mini K" product line is unique in the industry.
 All the design, assembly, testing, and tuning happens in California.
 The audio circuits employ a combination of vintage and modern through-hole components selected for their contribution to the final sound of the mic.
 Capsules are tuned and tested to meet strict specifications.
-These are built in small batches, not mass-produced by the pallet load in foreign countries.
+Roswell microphones are built in small batches, not imported by the pallet-load from foreign countries.

 The microphones are small, easy to position, and "point and shoot" simple to operate.

 Each Mini K microphone is bundled with our proprietary Cutaway shockmount, which holds the mic securely via threaded interface, isolates the mic from stand vibrations, and thanks to its open front cage, allows positioning close to a source.

 The Mini K47 uses our "K47" capsule.
 The transformerless circuit provides clean transient response, high sensitivity, and very low noise.
 The capsule voicing adds color and midrange presence to the source.
 This model is a favorite on vocals, guitar cabs, piano, and drum overheads.

 Legendary pianist Bill Payne of Little Feat has a pair on his piano in his home studio.
 The band uses Mini K47s on overheads on their groundbreaking 2021-2022 tour, as well.

 The Mini K87 uses our specially tuned "K87" capsule and a circuit designed to be fundamentally transparent without losing all character.
 This is a genuine workhorse mic that has found fans for voiceover, vocals, and acoustic guitar, although its neutral tone allows it to be used on nearly any source in the studio.